Selecton98/SingleCell_PRISM_pALDaratumumab/README.md

 # SingleCell_pALDaratumumab
-Please remember to remove the full path of home directory before publication.
+Please remember to remove the full path of home directory.
+Only for internal use at this stage.